PrettyCoolPattern/PrettCoolWeb/README.md

-====
 PrettyCoolPattern React Web App Public Development Project
 ====

-## Before anything
+## Before anything, Setup Step 1.

-Rename example.env to .env (This file is set to be auto excluded in sharing and will be your passwords and keys file)
+Find example.env in your project root directory and rename it to .env This file is set to be auto excluded in sharing and will be your passwords and keys file

 ## Installation Instructions & Notes